craftcms/phpstan/README.md

 }
 ```

-And then run PHP stan with:
+And then run PHPStan with:

 ```sh
 composer run-script phpstan